Liucy3164/Liucy3164.github.io/main/Bosonicsim.md

 [1]: https://www.nature.com/articles/s41467-017-00045-1

-Following [[1]], one can examine my Julia code implementing the L-BFGS and Nelder–Mead simulations of the logical X gate in a bosonic system.
+Following [[1]], one can examine my Julia code implementing the L-BFGS and Nelder–Mead optimizations of the logical X gate in a bosonic system.
 By modifying the definition of fidelity, the Hilbert-space dimension, and the maximum number of iterations (maxiter), one can simulate other gate sets or encoding processes.

 👉 [Simulations of gate sets for logical qubits encoded in bosonic qubits (RK4)](https://github.com/Liucy3164/Simulations-of-gate-sets-for-logical-qubits-encoded-in-bosonic-qubits)